top of page

 flo

-Utilizing naturalistic forms & interactions to alleviate stress & isolation - A small hand-pieced device that programmatically produces physical waving and time-based lighting responses to encourage deep breathing.
+Utilizing naturalistic forms & interactions to alleviate stress & isolation - a small hand-pieced device that programmatically produces physical waving and time-based lighting responses to encourage deep breathing.

 flo cover gif (1).gif